Getting Started with AVR-IoT WG

 Step 7 of 7: View Device Data

-Now that the device’s data is sent to Atmosphere, let’s view it through one of the many device dashboard widgets available.
+Now that the device’s data is sent to Atmosphere, let’s view it through one of the many dashboard widgets available.
 In this guide we’ll use a data glance to display light levels, and a data graph to chart the temperature reading.
-We’ll do this directly on the device’s dashboard page itself, so click on the newly-added AVR-IoT to enter its page.
+We’ll do this directly on the device’s console page, so click on the newly-added AVR-IoT WG to enter its console.